berameric/fet_characterization/README.md

 # FET Characterization Tool

-This application provides a modern PyQt5 GUI for real-time characterization of field-effect transistors using Keithley 2401 (drain/source) and Keithley 2635A (back-gate) SourceMeter units.
+This application provides a modern PyQt5 GUI for real-time characterization of field-effect transistors using Keithley 2401  and Keithley 2635A  SourceMeter units.

 ## Features